cooper/wikifier/doc/blocks.md

 ## List

-A list datatype.
+An ordered list datatype.
 It may be used by other block types.
-By itself though, it yields an unordered list.
+By itself though, it yields an unordered list element (`<ul>`).

 ```
 list {